NessJade96/20-React-Portfolio/README.md

 12. Added the form validation on the Contact Me form and to highlight the navigation text when active on that page.

+13. Reshape Porfolio page: include Collab or Solo buttons to filter the projects, then have a description and more clear links to github etc.
+    Project descriptions include:

+- 1. The problem that your application solves.
+Does your app tell the weather?
+Does it make it easier to get dressed in the morning?
+Is it a dating app for poodles?
+- 2. The technologies you used to build it.
+- 3. Your role on the project.
+Was this a group project?
+An individual project?
+Did you primarily work on the front end?
+Were your responsibilities full stack?
+- 4. Clear calls-to-action showing the reader where they can see the GitHub repo and deployed application.

 Thank you, Vanessa Bloom <(^.^)>